pulibrary/bento_search_spring_experiment/README.md

 "Play" button near the test to run it.
 This is very convenient, especially since it displays the results inline in the file, and keeps a log of success/failure.

+### Lint

+`mvn checkstyle:checkstyle`

+This adds a report to target/site/checkstyle.html, which you can peruse in the browser.

 ### Compile a JAR

 ```